Understanding Smart Meters

 Customers of California utility PG&E questioned the accuracy of smart meter readings after seeing an increase in their electric bills.
 In response, the California PUC commissioned an independent report to investigate.
 The findings showed that the meters were accurately recording electric usage and that the data was being accurately utilized in customer billing.
 According to the study, the cost increases were due to other factors, most notably customer service and administrative errors, overlapping billing periods, and inaccurate readings from the analog meters.
 A similar independent study (filing #38053) commissioned by the Texas PUC measured Texas smart meters at 99.96 percent accuracy.

-Will smart meters be cost-effective?
+Are smart meters be cost-effective?
+Yes.

 The numbers show that smart meters are a good investment.
 For approximately 33,000 households on Kaua‘i, KIUC plans to invest about 11 million dollars in the smart meter project (with 5.5 million dollars of that coming from federal funding).
 So, KIUC can expect that updating the meter on each household will cost approximately $333.
 Each meter is expected last 20 years or more, so the cost per year is about $16 per smart meter.
 That small investment is easy to recover from the benefits of smart meters.